sevidmusic/Roady/README.md

   a Module.
 If we needed a calender to show upcoming gigs, it would be implemented by a different Module.

+- Multiple websites can run on a single installation of roady, each making use of one or more installed Roady Modules.

+- Modules may define output in the form of html or php files to be served in response to various requests to a website.

+- Modules may also define css stylesheets and javascript files to add styles and additional functionality to a website.

-- Modules define Routes for a website in a json file named after the site domain's authority.
-This allows Modules to define unique Routes for each site.
+- Modules serve output to a website via the Routes defined in a json file which is named after the website domain's authority.
+This allows Modules to define unique Routes for each website.

-  A Route defines the relationship between a collection of names that map to the names of the Requests that a Route should be served in response to, a collection of Named Positions that map to Named Positions provided by Roady's UI which are used to structure the collective output of the Route's that respond to the same Request, and a Relative Path to a file that determines a Routes's output.
+  A Route defines the relationship between a collection of names that map to the names of the Requests that a Route's output should be served in response to, a collection of Named Positions that map to Named Positions provided by Roady's UI which are used to structure the collective output of all of the Route's that respond to the same Request, and a Relative Path to a file that determines a Routes's output.

-- Roady's UI uses a Router and the Routes defined by installed Modules to determine the "output" that should be served in Response to a Request.
+- Roady's UI uses a Router and the Routes defined by installed Modules to determine the output that should be served in Response to a Request.

 - Roady's UI provides the following Named Positions which can be targeted by the Named Positions defined by a Module's Routes to determine where each Module's output should be located relative to the output of other Modules.

-These Named Positions can also be targeted by the css styles defined by a module:
+  The Named Positions section-a through section-g can also be targeted by the css styles defined by a module.

+  The Named Position roady-page-title-placeholder is reserved and cannot be used by modules.

+  The Named Posisiton roady-stylesheet-link-tags can be used by Routes to css stylesheets.

+  The Named Posisitons roady-head-javascript-tags and roady-footer-javascript-tags can be used by Routes to javascript files.

         <roady-page-title-placeholder></roady-page-title-placeholder>